These Matcha Sweet Potato Mochi make the perfect slightly sweet and satisfying yet surprisingly healthy snack!

 I like to use Japanese (or white flesh) sweet potatoes for these, but you can use whatever ones you like!

-I decided to flavour these mochi with matcha green tea powder, which adds an earthy flavour and a beautiful colour.
+I decided to flavour these Matcha Sweet Potato Mochi with matcha green tea powder, which adds an earthy flavour and a beautiful colour.
 Not only does the matcha add a delicious flavour and wonderful green hue, but it’s also packed full of antioxidants and full of health benefits.
 You can buy matcha powder from local health stores or Asian supermarkets.

 The slightly bitter flavour of the matcha perfectly compliments the sweet red bean paste.
 Adzuki beans, which are used in a lot of traditional Japanese desserts, actually contain lots of health benefits – they’re full of protein and fibre, and have recently started being hailed as a superfood.